axolotl-ai-cloud/axolotl/src/axolotl/integrations/spectrum/README.md

 plugins:
   - axolotl.integrations.spectrum.SpectrumPlugin

+# fraction of modules in the model to keep trainable
 spectrum_top_fraction: 0.5
 # Optional if using a pre-scanned model as your base_model.
 Useful if using a model mirror
 spectrum_model_name: meta-llama/Meta-Llama-3.1-8B